 For my entire 10 years as an Army Spouse, I have always thought that the only people that get kicked out of the military are the losers.
-The drug users.
+Drug users.
 The thieves.
 The slackers.

 And then it happened to us.